Cyclosportive: Established sportive events

 The first ever French cyclosportive was La Marmotte, which was first run in 1982 on a route starting in Le Bourg-d'Oisans and taking in the Col de la Croix de Fer, Col du Télégraphe and Col du Galibier before climbing to finish at the top of one of the most famous Tour de France climbs at Alpe d'Huez.
 It remains one of the most popular cyclosportive events today in Europe and is often considered to be the hardest cyclosportive.

 Arguably the most famous of the cyclosportives today is the French l'Étape du Tour, held each July over a stage of that particular year's Tour de France, usually a mountain stage.
 This over-subscribed event sees approximately 7,500 riders attempting to emulate the professional cyclists.
 The Ardéchoise is one of Europe's largest event with 15,000 riders taking part but this time participants are able to choose from a range of circuits, from 66 km to 268 km.
 The Tour of Flanders had 18,000 participants in its 2007 edition and 17,000 in 2008.
 Riders can also choose from different circuits including mountainbike courses, from 28 km to 256 km.
 These events often enjoy roads closed to traffic for the duration of the event, allowing riders to enjoy the full width of the road and to profit from the often technical sections of the route.

 Another coveted French event, the Paris–Roubaix Challenge, mimics the legendary one-day classic Paris–Roubaix.
-Held bi-annually, this 260 km sportive increases the test of reliability and endurance yet further with 26 sections of pavé which total some 42 km (26miles).
+Held bi-annually, this 260 km sportive increases the test of reliability and endurance yet further with 26 sections of pavé which total some 42 km (26 miles).
 It is not uncommon for riders to break bikes and even bones over these cobbled roads.
 Other notable events are the Cape Argus Cycle Tour in South Africa which celebrated its 30th year in 2007 with 40,000 entrants and Italy's Maratona dles Dolomites.